laukik20031509/ParentTeacherCommunication-website/README.md

 ⚡ Responsive UI – A smooth and intuitive experience on all devices, thanks to the power of React.

-🎯 Our mission is to make parent-teacher interaction seamless, proactive, and transparent—so that every student gets the attention and support they need.
+🎯 My mission is to make parent-teacher interaction seamless, proactive, and transparent—so that every student gets the attention and support they need.